Nikolaos-Gkionis/suppliers-design-history/docs/histories/complexity.md

 ## Dealing with complexity

 The Connected persons section of the users journey had 14 out of 14 participants requiring more clarity.
-Ranging from not understanding the exactly what was requested from them to provide to not understanding what it meant as a phrase at all.
-The team had wrongly presupposed that the suppliers, as subject matter experts would completely comprehend the definition and select the appropriate radio selection from the 9 options provided.
+Ranging from not understanding exactly what was requested from them to not understanding what it meant as a phrase at all.
+The team had wrongly presupposed that the suppliers, as subject matter experts, would completely comprehend the definition and select the appropriate radio selection from the 9 options provided.

 ### The problem space